floragunncom/search-guard-docs/exampleELK.md

 **Note:** elasticsearch.ssl.verification is spelled elasticsearch.ssl.verificationMode in earlier versions in Kibana.

 Now login to http://localhost:5601.
-You can use any of the passwords in <ES_DIR>pluginonfig/sg_internal_users.yml.
+You can use any of the passwords in <ES_DIR>plugin/config/sg_internal_users.yml.

-cat /usr/share/filebeat/filebeat-5.4.0-linux-x86_64/filebeat.yml

-## <a name="roles"></a> Add User Roles
+You need to give the Kibana users these rights in <ES_DIR>plugin/config/sg_internal_users.yml:

 ```
 cat sg_internal_users.yml